-The strategy of an agent defines an action for \emph{each} node of the game tree where it executes a Cut or a Choose operation.
+The strategy of an agent defines an action for \emph{each} node of the game tree where it executes a \emph{Cut} or a \emph{Choose} operation.
 If an agent deviates, the game can follow a completely different branch of the tree, but the outcome will still be well-defined.

 The strategies of the agents are in \emph{Nash equilibrium (NE)} if no agent can improve its utility by unilaterally deviating from its current strategy, i.e., by cutting at a different set of points and/or by choosing different pieces.
 A \emph{subgame perfect Nash equilibrium (SPNE)} is a stronger equilibrium notion, which means that the strategies are in NE in every subtree of the game tree.
 In other words, even if the game started from an arbitrary node of the game tree, the strategies would still be in NE.
 An \emph{$\varepsilon$-NE} (resp., $\varepsilon$-SPNE) is a relaxed solution concept where an agent cannot gain more than $\varepsilon$ by deviating (resp., by deviating in any subtree).